HaikuTeam/docs/embedding-and-using-haiku/haiku-player-api.md

 **.isFinished() -> boolean**

-Returns whether ot not this timeline has gone past its max frame.
+Returns whether or not this timeline has gone past its max frame.

 **.setRepeat(doRepeat: boolean) -> void**

-Set the looping behavior of this timeline intance.
+Set the looping behavior of this timeline instance.
 Setting `true` instructs this timeline to `loop`.
 This is the same as setting the `loop` option.

 **.getRepeat() -> boolean**